futurestudio/hapi-pulse/README.md

 ## Plugin Registration Options
 `hapi-pulse` passes the options through to hapi’s [`server.stop(options)`](https://hapijs.com/api#-await-serverstopoptions).
-This way, customize the behavior of `server.stop()`, like the `timeout` before forcefully stopping the process.
+Customize the behavior of `server.stop()`, like the `timeout` before forcefully stopping the process.

 ## Feature Requests